The Story-Behind-the-Story of

-|The inspiration for Glory! to the Flowers blossomed in my mind in the Sierra Nevada Mountains summers ago, seconds after I finished watching a remarkable video I'd been invited to see.
 I'd gone to California to be part of a flower essence intensive.
 The video, Messenger of Beauty, was shown toward the end of the conference.
 It included book excerpts and paintings from the work and life of Russian-born Nicholas Roerich, a gifted, multi-faceted man devoted to goodness and truth and beauty and the perpetuation of culture.

 As with Roots of Peace, Seeds of Hope, I wanted all aspects of creating the book to occur as locally as possible.
-After ten books published in New York and elsewhere I'd founded my own publishing company so I could move my books into the world in ways that were an expression of Heartsong Books' kinship vison.
+After ten books published in New York and elsewhere, I'd founded my own publishing company, Heartsong Books, and wanted to move my books into the world in ways that expressed Heartsong Books' kinship vision..

-Around this time, a teacher called me from a middle school in the next town over.
+Around this time, a teacher called me from a middle school located in the next town over.
 She asked if I would be a mentor to Cara Raymaker, a fourteen-year-old who had outgrown the capacities of the school's gifted program.